vinoth7ar/create-workflow/replit.md

 The frontend is built with React 18.3.1 and TypeScript, utilizing Vite 5.4.19 as the build tool.
 UI components are drawn from Material-UI, Radix UI, and shadcn-ui, with Lucide React for icons.
 Routing is handled by React Router DOM 6.30.1, and workflow visualization is powered by React Flow (`@xyflow/react`).
 Styling combines Tailwind CSS with SCSS (`sass-embedded`).

 **UI/UX Decisions:**
-- **Node Editor Sidebar:** Collapsible with width transitions (w-80 expanded, w-12 collapsed) and animated icon rotation.
+- **Node Editor Sidebar Controls:** Three control buttons on the sidebar header:
+  1. **Collapse Button:** ChevronLeft (expanded) / ChevronRight (collapsed) icon toggles sidebar visibility with smooth 300ms transition.
+Sidebar width: 21rem expanded, 3rem collapsed.
+  2. **Drag Handle:** Middle button allows users to drag and reposition the entire sidebar anywhere on the screen.
+Uses fixed positioning and getBoundingClientRect() for smooth dragging without position jumps.
+  3. **Delete Button:** TrashIcon removes the selected node.
+- **Focus Mode Button:** Fixed-position button (bottom-right corner) with Maximize2/Minimize2 icons.
+Toggles hiding all sidebars (left builder sidebar and right node editor) to focus only on the graph canvas.
 - **Canvas Maximization:** `fitView` functionality to optimize graph visibility with smooth animation and padding.
-- **Collapsible Button Panel (Modular Feature):** Fixed-position panel on the left edge with three control buttons:
-  1. **Expand/Collapse Button:** Toggles sidebar visibility with smooth 300ms transitions.
-ChevronLeft/Right icon.
-  2. **Drag Toggle Button:** Enables/disables drag and drop for both palette and canvas nodes.
-Move icon with green (enabled) or gray (disabled) states.
-  3. **Focus Mode Button:** Centers and prominently displays graph with aggressive zoom, semi-transparent overlay, and viewport restoration on exit.
-Maximize2 icon.
 - **Validation Error Banner:** Fixed top banner with node-grouped error navigation showing one error per node, progress indicator (Error 1 of 5), Previous/Next buttons, dot navigation for jumping to specific errors, info icon popup displaying all issues for current node, auto-focus on first error, and mild red/yellow styling (red-50/yellow-50 backgrounds).
 Auto-dismisses when user makes any edits (node data, adding nodes, workflow metadata).
 - **Error Highlighting on Canvas:** Visual feedback for validation errors using shape-matching borders (4px solid red).
 Rectangular border for `EVENT` nodes, circular border for `STATUS` nodes to match their intrinsic shapes.
 Borders automatically clear when error state ends.
 - **Node Positioning:** Smart vertical positioning that alternates new nodes above and below the source, collision detection to prevent overlaps, and optimized horizontal/vertical spacing.